wurthless-elektroniks/modern-loadfare/hwinit_bytecode/readme.md

 ### corona_v2

-- Known CBs: 13182
+- Known CBs: 13182, 16128

 Adds support for Winbond SDRAMs.
+Also used on Winchester.